-The Model 736 Differential Pressure Sustaining Valve is a hydraulically operated, diaphragm actuated control valve that sustains minimum pre-set, differential pressure between two points regardless of fluctuating demand or varying upstream pressure.
+The Model 730 Pressure Relief/Sustaining Valve is a hydraulically operated, diaphragm actuated control valve that can fulfill either of two separate functions:

+- When installed in-line, it sustains minimum pre-set, upstream (back) pressure regardless of fluctuating demand or varying downstream pressure. - When installed as a circulation valve, it relives excessive line-pressure that is above maximum pre-set.